 The IRS is one of your partners in your retirement.
 It allows you to make contributions up to certain limits, which generally change each year.
-Your Benefits Counselor can help you identify any contribution limits for this tax year.
+Your Educator can help you identify any contribution limits for this tax year.

 If you are over age 50, the IRS permits “catch-up” contributions.
 Those are increased maximum allowable limits to help mid-career Federal Employees reach their retirement savings goals under favorable tax circumstances.

 Thinking about Your Goals with Your TSP Account

 As you consider your goals with your TSP and Roth TSP accounts, it’s prudent to consider how different variables may affect you in the future.